| Title: | Machine Learning Benchmark Problems |

 Ashwin Srinivasan, Department of Statistics and Data Modeling, University of Strathclyde, Glasgow, Scotland, UK, [email protected]

-These data have been taken from the UCI Repository Of Machine Learning Databases (Blake & Merz 1998) and were converted to R format by Friedrich Leisch in the late 1990s.
+These data have been taken from the UCI Repository Of Machine Learning Databases (Blake and Merz 1998) and were converted to R format by Friedrich Leisch in the late 1990s.

 The current version of the UC Irvine Machine Learning Repository Statlog Landsat Satellite data set is available from doi:10.24432/C55887.